-Finally, our results suggest that DNA methylation may be one of the mechanisms by which vaping exerts its effects on the lungs.
+Finally, our results suggest that DNA methylation may be one of the mechanisms by which vaping exerts its effects on nasal epithelial gene expression thereby impacting respiratory physiology..
 REXO1 and CERK were differentially methylated when vape users are compared to non-vape users.
 While not much is known about REXO1, its over expression has been associated with cell proliferation, migration, and invasion in cervical cancer [75].
-Notably, REXO1 was in a significantly methylated region in our study and a recent study by Herrera-Luis et al among Puerto Rican and Mexican American children and young adults (average age 12-14 years) with asthma, identified REXO1 in one of two differentially methylated regions as associated with pre-FEV1/FVC [76] Interestingly, the association signals for the Herrera-Luis et al study were enriched for inflammatory processes and the authors concluded that REXO1 is associated with airflow limitation in children.
+Notably, REXO1 was in a significantly methylated region in our study and a recent study by Herrera-Luis et al among Puerto Rican and Mexican American children and young adults (average age 12-14 years) with asthma, identified REXO1 in one of two differentially methylated regions as associated with pre-FEV1/FVC [76] Interestingly, the association signals for the Herrera-Luis et al study were enriched for inflammatory processes and the authors concluded that REXO1 is associated with airflow limitation in children similar to the findings in our current study.

 CERK can be activated by IL1B, and its activity has been observed in neutrophils and the lung epithelium [77, 78].
 The gene encodes ceramide kinase and has been implicated as an important regulatory component of inflammatory response [79].
 Notably, ceramide kinase converts ceramide to cermide-1-phosphate [80], which plays a role in linking Prostaglandin E2, neurotransmitters, and airway epithelial inflammation [79].
-Together, our data provide further insights into the mechanisms involved in adverse impacts on lung function.
+Together, our data provide further insights into the mechanisms involved in adverse impacts on the nasal epithelial transcriptome ultimately resulting in impaired lung function in vape users.
+Our results indicate that dysregulation of these gene expression pathways via methylation may be a biological mechanism for the development of increased airway resistance due to vaping even during adolescence.

 A pediatric pulmonary review concluded that vaping may increase risk of developing chronic lung disease [81].
 The authors indicated that vaping is associated with both in vitro and in vivo airway mucociliary dysfunction, increased epithelial cell, macrophage death, as well as dysregulation of airway epithelium.
 Indeed, data from our current study point to these adverse respiratory impacts among adolescent vape users.
 Our findings demonstrate that significant changes in airway resistance that result from vape exposure may precede the development of adverse respiratory symptoms and that vape exposure negatively impacts adolescent lung function during a critical stage of their lung development.
-We also establish that vape exposure results in changes in gene expression in inflammatory pathways and genes involved in ciliary function in the nasal epithelium and that this may be biological mechanism that underlies the development of airflow obstruction in this at-risk population.
+We also establish that vape exposure results in changes in gene expression in inflammatory pathways and genes involved in ciliary function in the nasal epithelium and that this may be biological mechanism that underlies the development of airflow obstruction in this at-risk adolescent population.

 Limitations of our study include the small sample size, the cross-sectional nature of the study, and the lack of exposure assessment specific to e-cigarettes in this cohort.
-Future investigations in this at-risk adolescent population will be needed to assess the longitudinal impact of habitual vape use on lung function outcomes and should include a more comprehensive exposure assessment of the contents of vape aerosols.
+Future investigations in an adolescent population will be needed to assess the longitudinal impact of habitual vape use on lung function outcomes and should include a more comprehensive exposure assessment of the contents of vape aerosols.
 Our data indicates that vaping is associated with impaired lung function in adolescents and extensive changes in nasal epithelial gene expression.
-While limited in sample size, our results add to the currently limited knowledge on the long-term effects of vape use.
+While limited in sample size, our results add to the currently limited knowledge on the physiologic and biologic effects of vape use.
 Given the paucity of information on the effects of vaping on the airway epithelium and the high-risk youth population with access to these devices, our work suggests that further research is needed.
 Such future work will help characterize chronic vape use and its impact on lung function, nasal epithelial gene expression, and how vaping cessation may reverse these changes.

 References